ParthSareen/obsidian-rag/README.md

 # obsidian-rag
 # NOT MAINTAINED!
-_For the maintained version of the app, see [RAG-in-a-box](https://github.com/ParthSareen/RAG-in-a-box)_
+_For the maintained version of the app, see [RAG-in-a-box](https://github.com/ParthSareen/RAG-in-a-box) it does even more than just Obsidian notes!_

 Obsidian-Rag is a local first project that leverages Langchain to perform RAG on markdown files.
 It is particularly designed to work with the Obsidian note-taking app since I know we're all nerds (Waterloo strong 💪).